Leftist Is Frontrunner After Colombia Presidential Primaries

 Team Colombia, a coalition of conservative groups, drew 3.9 million voters to its primary, which was won by Federico Gutierrez, a former mayor of Medellin who has criticized some aspects of the 2016 peace deal with Revolutionary Armed Forces of Colombia.

-A group of centrist parties known as the Hope Coalition got 2 million voters in its primary, which was won by mathematician Sergio Fajardo, who also ran in the 2018 presidential election.
+A group of centrist parties known as the Hope Coalition got two million voters in its primary, which was won by mathematician Sergio Fajardo, who also ran in the 2018 presidential election.

 The three will compete in Colombia's presidential election May 29 along with several other candidates picked previously by smaller parties.
 If no one gets 50% of the votes, a runoff ballot would be held in June between the top two finishers.